What documentation do I need to fly by private jet?

-A flight in a private jet is a different experience to a flight on an airline.
+A private jet charter flight is a different experience to a flight on an airline.
 Everything is designed to make your trip as efficient, fast and comfortable as possible.

-This includes the administrative process and the movement through the airport.
-Immigration procedures, luggage transport or pet transport…here are the answers to some of the questions new customers frequently ask us.
+This includes the administrative process before and during the flights, and the movement through the airport.
+Immigration procedures, luggage rules or pet transport…here are the answers to some of the questions new customers frequently ask us.

 How far in advance do I need to arrive at the airport?

-You do not need to arrive hours in advance when travelling by private jet.
-Some airports are faster than others at handling business aviation and the waiting time can vary, but it only takes between 5 and 30 minutes from arrival, for you to board the aircraft.
+You do not need to arrive hours in advance when travelling by private jet, as you move through a dedicated private jet terminal, called an FBO.
+Some airports are faster than others at handling business aviation and the waiting time can vary, but it usually takes between 15 and 30 minutes from arrival, for you to board the aircraft.

 Do I need a passport to fly on a private jet?

-The answer is yes – the same immigration requirements exist for private jet flights, as for airline flights, it’s just that the process feels much faster and more seamless.
+Yes – the same immigration requirements exist for private jet flights, as for airline flights, it’s just that the process feels much faster and is more seamless.

 So for example, when flying internationally from the UK or US, a passport will be required.
 Or if it’s for a domestic route, or a route between Schengen Zone countries in Europe (which have open border agreements), an authorised form of photo ID such as an ID card or driving license can be used instead.